 The current analysis of wh-questions is also in the same spirit as Karttunen (1977): A wh-question has the same meaning as its complete true answer.
-This can be seen from (3) in (3).
+This can be seen from (3) in (7).

 According to Dayal (1996)'s Maximal Informativity Presupposition, a question presupposes the existence of a maximally informative true answer.
-Thus as far as a wh-question meets this requirement, the operator \mathbf{Ans}u (see (5)) is applicable to something like (2) in (3), and (3) is derivable, which corresponds to the complete true answer.
+Thus as far as a wh-question meets this requirement, the operator Ans_u (see (9)) is applicable to something like (2) in (7), and (3) is derivable, which corresponds to the complete true answer.
 In other words, semantically, a wh-question is guaranteed to have an analytical complete true answer.

 Different from Karttunen (1977), Hamblin (1973) analyzes the meaning of a wh-question as its possible propositional answers, instead of true propositional answers.
-Dependency data like (10) seem to support Hamblin (1973)'s view (see Dayal 2016), because according to our intuition, for (10), the interpretation of where is Mary has to be a Hamblin set, i.e., a set of possible answers that address where Mary is.
+Dependency data like (15) seem to support Hamblin (1973)'s view (see Dayal 2016), because according to our intuition, for (15), the interpretation of where is Mary seems a Hamblin set, i.e., a set of possible answers that address where Mary is.
 For this kind of dependency data, I'll account for them in Section 3.4 while maintaining a view in line with Karttunen (1977).

-What does John think?
+(15) What does John think?
 Where is Mary?

 → Where does John think Mary is?

 (see, e.g., Dayal 2016)